data-apis/array-api/spec/API_specification/array_object.md

 -   **stream**: _Optional\[ int ]_

-    -   a Python integer representing a pointer to a stream. `stream` is provided by the consumer to the producer to instruct the producer to ensure that operations can safely be performed on the array.
+    -   for CUDA and ROCm, a Python integer representing a pointer to a stream, on devices that support streams. `stream` is provided by the consumer to the producer to instruct the producer to ensure that operations can safely be performed on the array (e.g., by inserting a dependency between streams via "wait for event").
 The pointer must be a positive integer or `-1`.
 If `stream` is `-1`, the value may be used by the consumer to signal "producer must not perform any synchronization".
+The ownership of the stream stays with the consumer.

+        On CPU and other device types without streams, only `None` is accepted.

+        For other device types which do have a stream, queue or similar synchronization mechanism, the most appropriate type to use for `stream` is not yet determined.
+E.g., for SYCL one may want to use an object containing an in-order `cl::sycl::queue`.
+This is allowed when libraries agree on such a convention, and may be standardized in a future version of this API standard.

         Device-specific notes:

         :::{admonition} CUDA
         -   `None`: producer must assume the legacy default stream (default).